 I don’t use a recipe for these—I just chop a few bunches of collard greens and sauté them in vegan butter with garlic, lemon juice, black pepper, and smoked salt until they’re wilted and soft.
 This recipe is very similar, and it adds smoky vegan bacon to the mix.
 I love collard greens for this, but you can use any greens you prefer.

 This will be my first year making a store-bought vegan roast!
 I’ve made my own in the past, and last year, my “main dish” was a savory braised tempeh steak based on this recipe.
 In addition to a roast, we’re serving Gardein Turk’y Cutlets because my sister loves them.
 The options for a vegan main dish are endless, and none of them involves cutting into the flesh of an intelligent, feeling animal.
 Find your favorite vegan roasts at Fake Meats, an online grocer and PETA Business Friend featuring your favorite brands and varieties, and have them delivered right to your door.

 Pie is a necessity, even if we’re too stuffed to eat it until the next day.
 I’ll be veganizing my Nana’s recipe for praline pumpkin pie.
 I’ll have to keep that one a family secret, but here’s a great recipe you should try.
 Vegan whipped cream on top makes the perfect finishing touch.

 I love making a festive, autumnal punch for my family to enjoy (responsibly and only for those of legal drinking age, of course).
 Big-batch cocktails like this Sparkling Fall Sangria are great for these occasions.

 © Vegan Yack Attack

-Whether you’re celebrating Thanksgiving over Zoom or safely with your family, do it with animals in mind by keeping turkey flesh and other animal ingredients off the table.
+Whether you’re celebrating with friends or family, do it with animals in mind by keeping turkey flesh and other animal ingredients off the table.